 Astra is a very popular WordPress theme.
 They recently celebrated their one millionth active install, which is no small feat.
 It’s designed to work with various page builders such as Elementor, Beaver Builder, Brizy and Gutenberg, and comes as a free and paid for version, but if you’re looking for e-commerce features, you have to go pro.

-The Genesis Framework is included in the price of this theme, which you can get for a one-time fee of $129.95.
-This includes support for one year.
+The Genesis Framework and all other StudioPress themes are included in the price of this theme which includes support for one year.

 Elegant Themes includes Divi in its all-in-one package for $89 per year (or $249 for a one-time purchase).
-Part of the package is Divi Builder, is a WYSIWYG tool, which allows you to see your site as it ends up looking, while you’re customising it.
-You can choose from template pages, select your favourite layout, drag and drop elements, alter colours, fonts, etc. It all feels pretty effortless.
+Part of the package is Divi Builder, is a WYSIWYG tool, which allows you to see your site as it ends up looking, while you’re customizing it.
+You can choose from template pages, select your favorite layout, drag and drop elements, alter colors, fonts, etc. It all feels pretty effortless.

 Inspiro is focused on video and photography.
 It supports full screen slideshows that can include videos that are either self-hosted or uploaded to YouTube or Vimeo, for instance.
 This theme also includes a Gallery Module to help you create portfolios of your videos and photographs, and is fully responsive so your site will look great whichever device it’s viewed on.

-You can get Inspiro for $79 per year, which includes one year of updates and support.
-If you’d rather avoid paying a subscription, you can own it for ever for $179 - which also includes unlimited updates and support.
+You can buy a yearly Inspiro plan which includes one year of updates and support.
+If you’d rather avoid paying a subscription, you can buy the full package which also includes unlimited updates and support.

 OceanWP is a blogging theme (opens in new tab) that advertises itself as being free, and in a way it is.
 The core functionality is.
 It’s a very popular WordPress theme, having been downloaded over 3.6 million times.
 It’s fully responsive, retina-ready, and caters to not just blogs - it’s currently pushing its e-commerce capabilities for instance.